Random Testing

 2. Ensure written substance policy is provided to all employees (with signed acknowledgement).

-4. Receive drug and alcohol test results.
-Confidentiality is critical.
-This is why you are “Designated.”
+4. Receive all drug and alcohol test results while maintaining strict confidentiality.
+This role is crucial, which is why you are the “Designated” representative.

-6. Ensure employee with a positive test result (or other violation) is immediately removed from safety-sensitive work.
+6. Take immediate action to remove any employee with a positive test result or other violations from safety-sensitive duties.

-7. Ensure that a donor with a violation is provided a list of Substance Abuse Professional (SAP) referrals (DOT), or whatever is required in company policy.
+7. Provide every donor with a violation a list of Substance Abuse Professional (SAP) referrals, as required by DOT regulations or company policy.
 This includes donors who fail a pre-employment drug test and are not hired.
 The RTD process is mandatory.

 These are the minimums – required by Part 40.